-Figure 3, PL spectra obtained from the reference and the sulphur treated GaSb surfaces.
+Figure 3, PL spectra obtained from the reference (A) and the sulphur treated (B) GaSb surfaces.

-Diode characteristics extracted from I-V curves measured at room temperature revealed an ideality factor of 3.1 and a barrier height of 0.43 eV for sample A. Additionally, the reverse leakage current for sample A was significantly higher than for sample B. A rectification ratio of 5, determined at at ± 0.2 V was obtained for sample A. For samples treated with $([(NH_4)2S/(NH_4)2SO_4] + S)$ the ideality factor reduced from 2.73 to 1.17 while the barrier height increased from 0.44 eV to 0.54 eV [9].
-The rectification ratio increased 10 fold suggesting that surface states responsible for tunnelling and surface recombination currents, had been reduced.
-The reverse leakage currents for both samples A and B do not saturate, possibly suggesting that surface states responsible for recombination have only been partially "passivated" by sulphurization.
-It is instructive to note also that the "high" free carrier concentration of these samples will result in a narrow depletion favouring quantum mechanical tunnelling.
-Apart from being detrimental to general device operation, large reverse leakage currents also pose a challenge for the analysis of electrically active defects in materials by Deep Level Transient Spectroscopy (DLTS).
+Diode characteristics extracted from room temperature I-V behaviour of Schottky barrier diodes fabricated on samples A and B respectively showed that diodes on A had a significantly higher reverse leakage current accompanied by a modest rectification ratio of 5 determined at ± 0.2 V.

+For samples treated with ([(NH4)2S/(NH4)2SO4] + S) the ideality factor reduced from 2.73 to 1.17 while the barrier height increased from 0.44 eV to 0.54 eV [9].
+The rectification ratio increased 10 fold suggesting that tunnelling and surface recombination currents, instead of thermionic emission, are the dominant current transport mechanisms especially in A. The reverse leakage currents for both samples A and B do not saturate, possibly suggesting that surface states responsible for recombination have only been partially "passivated" by sulphurization.
+It is instructive to note too that the "high" free carrier concentration ($n\sim 2x10^{17}$ cm-3) will prevent the formation of a sufficiently large depletion width to avoid quantum mechanical tunnelling.
+Large reverse leakage currents pose a challenge for the analysis of electrically active defects in materials by Deep Level Transient Spectroscopy (DLTS).

-In Schottky structures the logarithm of the current is linearly proportional to the applied bias only if the series resistance (R_s) is negligible.
-Surface states will contribute to the series resistance of the device and will cause the logarithm of the current to deviate from linearity (bend downward) for increasing forward biases.
-When surface states are present, the capture and release of charge from them will dominate the current through the device consequently affecting the effective barrier height [10].
-This bias dependence of ideality factor (and barrier height) therefore enables the quantification of the surface state density (N{ss}) and its distribution within the band-gap of the semiconductor.
+In Schottky structures the logarithm of the current is non-linearly proportional to the applied bias at larger applied biases.
+Here the capture or release of charge from the surface states dominates the current transport behaviour affecting the effective barrier height [10].
+Consequently the bias dependent ideality factor and barrier height in the non-linear region of the I-V curve enable the quantification of the surface state density (N{ss}) distribution within the band-gap of the semiconductor.

-According to Card and Rhodherick [11] the interface state density (N{ss}) for a Schottky diode in equilibrium with the semiconductor is given by:
+According to Card and Rhodherick [11] the surface state density (N{ss}) for a Schottky diode in equilibrium with the semiconductor is given by:

-$$n(V) = 1 + \frac{\delta}{\varepsilon_i} \left[\frac{\varepsilon_s}{W} + q N{SS} \right],$$ where n(V) is the voltage dependent ideality factor, W is the space charge width, ε_s and ε_i , are the permittivity of the semiconductor and the interfacial layer respectively. δ is the thickness of the interfacial layer [12, 13, 14] which has been estimated from XPS depth profiles.
-Figure 4 depicts the energy distribution of the interface states with respect to the bottom of the conduction band ($E_c - E{ss}$).
+$$n(V) = 1 + \frac{\delta}{\varepsilon_i} \left[\frac{\varepsilon_s}{W} + q N{ss} \right], \tag{1}$$ where n(V) is the voltage dependent ideality factor, W is the space charge width, ε_s and ε_i , are the permittivities of the semiconductor and the interfacial layer respectively and δ is the thickness of the interfacial layer.
+Figure 4, depicts the energy distribution of the interface states with respect to the bottom of the conduction band ($E_c - E{ss}$), obtained from the forward I-V characteristics for samples A and B respectively.

-Figure 4, Density of the interface states (N{ss}) as a function of position in the band gap $(E_c - E{ss})$ for the diodes fabricated on sample A and sample B respectively.
+Figure 4, Density of interface states (N{ss}) as a function of position in the bandgap ($E_c - E{ss}$) for the diodes fabricated on Samples A and B respectively.

-An exponential increase in the surface state density is apparent for both samples ranging from mid-gap towards the bottom of the conduction band, similar to observations reported by Hudait et al. and Karatas et al. [12, 13] respectively.
-Clearly the surface state density is higher in sample A compared to sample B, suggesting that sulphurization reconstructs/"passivates" the GaSb surface, consequently reducing the surface state density.
-This reduction may account for the lowering in the ideality factor and reverse leakage via trap assisted tunnelling.
+An exponential increase in the surface state density is apparent for both samples ranging from mid-gap towards the bottom of the conduction band [12, 13].
+Clearly the surface state density is higher in sample A compared to sample B, suggesting that sulphurization reconstructs/ "passivates" the surface the GaSb surface consequently reducing the surface state density.

+This reduction may account for the lowering in ideality factor and reverse leakage via trap assisted tunnelling.

-The sulphur blended $[(NH_4)2S/(NH_4)2SO_4]$ solution etches the bulk n-GaSb surface resulting in improved morphological, optical and electrical properties.
+The sulphur blended ($[(NH_4)2S/(NH_4)2SO_4] + S$) solution has a non-linear time dependent etching effect on GaSb resulting in improved morphological, optical and electrical properties.
 Treatment enhances the observed photoluminescence, an indication of partial passivation of nonradiative recombination centres.
-Passivation also improves the electrical properties of Au/n-GaSb Schottky structures as evidenced by a lower reverse leakage current, a larger barrier height and lower ideality factor for sample B compared to sample A. Quantification of the interface state density shows that it is significantly reduced by sulphur treatment.
+Passivation also improves the electrical properties of Au/n-GaSb Schottky structures as evidenced by a lower reverse leakage current, a larger barrier height and ideality factor closer to unity for sample B compared to sample A. Quantification of the interface state density shows that it is significantly reduced by sulphur treatment.